phone (250) 382-2721 -- fax (250) 382-2921

 Patrice acts for both employers and employees.

-Located conveniently in the Cloverdale Paints building.
+Located conveniently in the Shelbourne Business Valley.
 Plenty of parking available.

 1600 Cedar Hill Cross Road, Victoria, British Columbia V8P 2P6, Canada